 Surf and Turf Lobster Cheesesteak

-I went to Philly a month or so ago for the first time in many years and it was great to wander around the city eating everything in sight.
-I had several cheesesteaks that weekend, the best being at the original Tony Luke’s in South Philly, and have been inspired to make cheesesteaks ever since.
+I went to Philly a month or so ago for the first time in many years.
+It was great to wander around the city eating everything in sight!
+I had several cheesesteaks that weekend.
+The best was at the original Tony Luke’s in South Philly.
+I immediately became inspired to make cheesesteaks!
 As you can imagine I have done cheesesteaks a lot on this site, so I needed something new.
 A fancy cheesesteak empanada at Good Dog Bar that had a touch of truffle oil inspired me to add lobster to the sandwich because I love pairing truffle and lobster!

 I think we found our engagement photo ? ?:@simkosays